 A Window Energy Rating (WER) is measurement and category for the efficiency of a window system as a whole.
 It considers the frame, the centre pane U value, the solar transmission of the glass, the effect of the spacer around the edge of an insulating glass unit and the air permeability of the window.
 It can be used to demonstrate compliance with the building regulations for energy efficiency and the simple code allows consumers to know the relative efficiency between products.

-Triple glazing can be used to create more opportunities for solar and thermal control but it is heavier, thicker and offers little in terms of acoustic performance.
+Triple glazing can be used to create more opportunities for solar control and thermal performance but it is heavier, thicker and offers little in terms of acoustic performance.
 In most cases adequate performance can be achieved with double glazing.

 The building regulations require U values for the complete window and not the centre pane U value for the glass.
 Generally good timber or PVCu frames with a centre pane U value of 1.7 W/m2 K for the glass will suffice but you will need to liaise with the window manufacturer to be precise.